Link Search Menu Expand Document

 Binary representation

-First, let us recall that all the ML models we considerconsist of trees (only one for a decision tree).
+First, let us recall that all the ML models we consider consist of trees (only one for a decision tree).
 Each tree contains nodes representing conditions “<id_feature> <operator> <threshold> ?” (such as “$x_4 \ge 0.5$ ?”).
-Internally, the Explainer works with these conditions, that are treated as Boolean variables.
+Internally, the Explainer works with these conditions, treated as Boolean variables.
 The binary representation of an instance is a set of Boolean variables matching such conditions.
 Each Boolean variable represents a condition “<id_feature> <operator> <threshold> ?” of the model.
-The binary representation can be found in the binary_variable variable of the Explainer Object.
-The function to_features converts a binary representation (or an explanation) into a tuple of conditions “ <id_feature> <operator> <threshold>” representing the features used.
+The binary representation can be found in the binary_representation attribute of the Explainer object.
+The function to_features converts a binary representation (or an explanation) into a list of conditions “<id_feature> <operator> <threshold>” representing the features used.
+It is possible to obtain detailed results — in that case, a dictionary is returned with all details.

 The function to_features is independent of the instance given by the explainer through the initialize and set_instance methods, but depends only on the binary representation given by the parameter.